robbrucks/AltairDuino-How-To/How-To-Use.md

 * Altair will only boot from the hard drive mounted on platter 0 of unit 1 (drive letter "A:")
 * Mount the bootable floppy in drive 0 (see above)
 * Use the following switch settings to boot from floppy
-  * Switches A15 thru A8 are ignored
+  * Set switches A15 thru A8 down
   * Set switches A7 thru A0 to 00001110
   * Press switch AUX1 down